LGSW/CS534/README.md

 # CS534
-Some code for Course Assignment in python
+Some code for Course Assignment in python.
-This course is CS534 Artifitial Intelligence
+This course is CS534 Artifitial Intelligence.